 TN occurs most often in people over age 50, but it can occur at any age, and is more common in women than in men.
 There is some evidence that the disorder runs in families, perhaps because of an inherited pattern of blood vessel formation.
 Although sometimes debilitating, the disorder is not life-threatening.

 The presumed cause of TN is a blood vessel pressing on the trigeminal nerve in the head as it exits the brainstem.
-TN may be part of the normal aging process but in some cases, it is associated with another disorder, such as multiple sclerosis or other disorders characterized by damage to the myelin sheath that covers certain nerves.
+TN may be part of the normal aging process but in some cases, it is associated with another disorder or painful condition, such as multiple sclerosis or other disorders characterized by damage to the myelin sheath that covers certain nerves.

 The disorder is characterized by recurrences and remissions, and successive recurrences may incapacitate the patient.
 Due to the intensity of the pain, even the fear of an impending attack may prevent activity.
 Trigeminal neuralgia is not fatal and is a unique diagnoses from hidden TMJ problems..